Mkh23/cti-dashboard/README.md

 - `POST /farms/{farm_id}/members` - Add a user to the farm management group (admins any role, farmers technicians only)
 - `DELETE /farms/{farm_id}/members/{user_id}` - Remove a user from the management group with the same role guardrails

-### Cattle
+### Group
-- `GET /cattle` - List cattle groups scoped to the authenticated user's farms (admins see all)
+- `GET /groups` - List groups scoped to the authenticated user's farms (admins see all)
-- `POST /cattle` - Create a cattle group with optional external ID and born date
+- `POST /groups` - Create a group with optional external ID and born date
-- `GET/PUT /cattle/{cattle_id}` - View or update cattle information (role-aware farm enforcement)
+- `GET/PUT /groups/{group_id}` - View or update group information (role-aware farm enforcement)

 ### Scans
 - `GET /scans` - List scans with filtering and pagination (authenticated)